Approved by the Energy, Environment, and Water Policy Committee on November 13, 2017

-- Coastal data-collection programs of the National Oceanic and Atmospheric Agency (NOAA), the U.S. Army Corps of Engineers (USACE) and other government agencies as essential for planning storm-protection systems and coastal restoration.
+- Coastal data-collection programs of the National Oceanic and Atmospheric Administration (NOAA), the U.S. Army Corps of Engineers (USACE), the U.S. Geological Survey (USGS), and other government agencies as essential for planning storm risk management systems and coastal restoration.

-- Continued support for climate change and estuarine science programs.
+- Continued resources for climate change and estuarine science programs.

 - USACE Coastal Field Data Collection Programs.

 - State and local government coastal data programs to initiate, support, and participate in the federal programs.

 - Research into the relationship between the nature of the coastal environment and the impacts of climate change and wetlands preservation.